cataseven/Statistics-Graph-Chart-Card/README.md

 - **Spread two fingers** to zoom in — the view scales **live** around the midpoint of the gesture while the fingers move
 - **Bring them together** to zoom back out — zooming all the way out returns to the full window
+- **Any pinch angle works** *(improved in v3.26)* — the gesture measures the true 2D distance between the fingers, so vertical and diagonal pinches (thumb below, index above — the most natural grip) zoom just like horizontal ones
+- **Amplified response** *(improved in v3.26)* — zoom follows an amplified (squared) curve, so a small real-world pinch zooms meaningfully instead of barely moving the window; pinching inward zooms out just as strongly
+- **Double-tap** still steps back one zoom level at a time — see [Zoom History](#zoom-history-new-in-v325) below
 - Available whenever the drag brush is — the same gate applies (Timeline mode, brush zoom not disabled)
 - Works with cross-card [Zoom Sync](#-zoom-sync): the final window is broadcast **once at gesture end**, not continuously during the pinch